usacwebmaster/usac/documents/resolutions.md

 # Resolutions

-This section will be moved to the new website soon!
+This section will be moved [from the old website](/documents/resolutions.php) soon!

 {#